Contact us for Reservation

 ミシュランガイド京都・大阪2010において2つ星を獲得

-Honke Tankuma Honten receives two stars in the Michelin Guide Kyoto/Osaka 2010
+Honke Tankuma Honten received two stars in the Michelin Guide Kyoto/Osaka 2010

 2017